kjosib/glowing-chainsaw/docs/presentation.md

 	* The innards probably can be seen as like AWK on crack and mixed with CSS: selectors tell what's affected while the remainder of a line says what to do with the affected bits of the graph.
-Selectors inside functions are relative to the semantic position of each affected cell, but may be annotated to create absolute cell referces...
+Selectors inside functions are relative to the semantic position of each affected cell, but may be annotated to create absolute cell references...

 So the host can decide to plot a graph at a given place, perhaps providing data streams for the named parameters.
 Afterwards, it might reasonably want dimensional data on